lennhy/angular-citylist-with-controllers-and-services/README.md

 Now, we need to display these values inside our HTML.
 Using `{{ }}` (double curlys), display the values you created.

-Use $inject with the $scope and $timeout built-in Angular services
+Use $inject with the $scope and $timeout built-in Angular services.